edgelesssys/emojivoto/README.md

     * Browse to [https://localhost:30001](https://localhost:30001) or [https://localhost](https://localhost) depending on your port-forwarding choice above.
     * Notes on DNS: If your running emojivoto on a remote machine you can add the machine's DNS name to the emojivoto certificate (e.g. `emojivoto.example.org`):
-        * Open the `kubernetes/web.yml` file
+        * Open the `kubernetes/sgx_values.yaml` or `kubernetes/nosgx_values.yaml` file depending on your type of deployment
-        * Go to the enviornment variable settings in the StatefulSet: spec.template.spec.containers.env
-        * Add your DNS name to `EDG_MARBLE_DNS_NAMES`:
+        * Add your DNS name to the `hosts` field:
-            * `"emojivoto.example.org,web-svc,web-svc.emojivoto,web-svc.emojivoto.svc.cluster.local"`
+            * `hosts: "emojivoto.example.org,localhost,web-svc,web-svc.emojivoto,web-svc.emojivoto.svc.cluster.local"`
         * You need to apply your changes with:
+            * If your using `kubernetes/sgx_values.yaml` for your deployment:

                 ```bash
-            kubectl apply -f kubernetes/
+                helm upgrade -f ./kubernetes/sgx_values.yaml emojivoto ./kubernetes -n emojivoto
                 ```

+            * Otherwise:

+                ```bash
+                helm upgrade -f ./kubernetes/nosgx_values.yaml emojivoto ./kubernetes -n emojivoto
+                ```

 ### Generating some traffic

 The `VoteBot` service can generate some traffic for you.
 It votes on emoji "randomly" as follows:

-- It votes for :doughnut: 15% of the time.
+* It votes for :doughnut: 15% of the time.
-- When not voting for :doughnut:, it picks an emoji at random
+* When not voting for :doughnut:, it picks an emoji at random

 If you're running the app using the instructions above, the VoteBot will have been deployed and will start sending traffic to the vote endpoint.